seewhyjay/tp/docs/team/badatprogrammiing.md

     * Add Assignment Command
       * Allows user to add assignments.
     * Add InternshipRole Command
-      * Allows user to add internship roles.
+      * Allows user to add internship roles
     * Calendar
       * Calendar that display all its related tasks
       * Calendar navigation by month
     * UI
       * Hook up assignment and internship with the UI
       * FXML and CSS
+      * Tabs switching and verification between assignments and internships
     * Storage
       * Properly serialises and de-serialises InternshipRoles and Assignment for permanent storage.